JustinWilkinson/DataTables.Blazor/README.md

 #### Disclaimer.
 * This project is still pretty immature, and needs a lot of work and is liable to be buggy.
-* Its functionality may not yet fully replicate all the options available in DataTables, for example interacting with the DataTables api is also not yet supported.
+* Its functionality may not yet fully replicate all the options available in DataTables.
 * However, DataTables comes with a lot of great features out of the box which can be easily utilised straight away.

 #### Setup: